 He then added, cryptically, that after reading through the materials, he had discovered a long-hidden StB plot to try to recruit me.
 He sketched it out briefly in a few lines as follows (reworded slightly to improve legibility):

+Spy against Americans in Austria?
 I nearly fell over in my chair.

 To provide a taste of what was lurking in the documents, he attached several photographs, including the spooky looking surveillance photo at the top of this post.
-The photograph, taken by a hidden StB cameraman, is dated June 29, 1989, about five months before Czechoslovakia’s Velvet Revolution.
+The photo, taken by a hidden StB cameraman, is dated June 29, 1989, five months before Czechoslovakia’s Velvet Revolution.
 In the photo, Arnold and I are shown walking toward a building in the Prague neighborhood of Žižkov.
-I had no particular recollection of the photo or the day; I certainly had no idea at the time I was being watched so carefully.
+I had no particular recollection of that photo or the day; I certainly had no idea at the time I was being watched so carefully.

-He said that my file read “like a movie” – what he meant was a Cold War thriller.
+Dr Tomek said that my file read “like a movie” – what he meant was a Cold War thriller.

 What Do I Do Now?

-The email was big on titillating points, but short on any explanation or context.
+The email was big on titillating points, but short on explanation or context.
 To learn more, I would have to sit tight until I could see the materials for myself in a month’s time.
-I was reasonably certain I had never done anything improper on my reporting trips (and I was 100% certain I never spied on anyone), but I also knew that files like these could be easily manipulated and embellished.
+I was reasonably certain I had never done anything improper on my reporting trips (and I was certain I never spied on anyone), but I also knew that files like these could be easily manipulated and embellished.

 In the following days, as I thought about the piles of pages awaiting me back in Prague, my mood fluctuated up and down.
 On the plus side, I felt somehow vindicated that my work as a reporter had caused a stir among officials on the other side of the Iron Curtain.
 In the past, when I was told I did not have a file, I felt an odd pang of disappointment.
 I also felt reassured that the stories I told in my book actually happened (and weren’t figments of an over-heated imagination).
 Indeed, Čas proměn still holds up well.
 The only difference was that the system was even more sinister than what I wrote about.

 On the negative side, I dreaded the prospect of going through the file and discovering that close friends or colleagues had reported on me.
 I wasn’t sure I could handle that knowledge.
 I also felt embarrassed for having been so naïve.
 And I felt renewed anger toward Arnold.
 I had known for years now that Arnold had worked for the StB.
-In my book, though, I had bent over backwards to try to explain his own complex motives for having served the regime so loyally.
+In my book, though, I bent over backwards to try to explain his own complex motives for having served the regime so loyally.
 I felt like I’d been double-crossed.
 (After having now read my file more closely, my attitude toward Arnold has moderated a bit.
 In his defense, it looks as if he never wrote anything about me that was especially malicious.
 In many respects, he was simply doing his job.)

 To help process this mix of emotions, I sought out books written by other authors -- journalists and academics – who, like me, had been spied on in Eastern Europe.
 One of best was Katherine Verdery’s, “My Life as a Spy,” in which she recounted her experiences as an American researcher in Romania in the 1970s and ‘80s and of being surveilled by the country’s notorious “Securitate.”
 I wrote a post for this blog about her book here.